Tron-AI/technical-implementation-plan/README.md

    - Interactions: Communicates with SES for email delivery

 7. **Document Management Module**

    - Responsibilities: Handles upload, storage, and retrieval of CPL-related documents
    - Interactions: Communicates with S3 Bucket for document storage and retrieval

+8. **Data Synchronization Module**

+Responsibilities: Syncs data between CPL Database and ActiveCampaign
+Interactions: Communicates with Database and ActiveCampaign API

+9. **BI Integration Module**

+Responsibilities: Provides data to BI Tool for analysis and visualization
+Interactions: Queries Database, prepares data for BI Tool

+10. **AI Integration Module**

+Responsibilities: Utilizes AI/ML for advanced analytics and insights
+Interactions: Processes data from Database, provides insights to users

+11. **Data Import Module**

+Responsibilities: Manages the process of importing data into the CPL Database
+Interactions: Connects to various data sources, transforms and loads data into Database

 ## Data Model